JBL Free takes on the Apple AirPods

 - Smart Charging Case

-Besides the Free, JBL also announced a new range of kids headphones, the JBL Junior, which comes in both wired and wireless versions that lock the volume to a a maximum of 85db, so you don't blast out your kids' growing ears.
+Besides the Free, JBL also announced a new range of kids' headphones.
+The JBL Junior comes in both wired and wireless versions.
+They lock the volume to a maximum of 85db, so you won't blast out your kids' growing ears.

-The JBL E65BTNC isn't the most impressive of names, but the £150 (around $195 and AU$245) headphone for the company's E-series line now adds active noise cancelling features to the mix.
+The JBL E65BTNC isn't the most impressive of names, but the £150 (around $195 or AU$245) headphone for the company's E-series line now adds active noise-cancelling features to the mix.

-The highlights of JBL's announcements though, are its new really large portable speaker, the Boombox, which you can check out the hands-on here, as well as a pair of in-ear headphones equipped heart rate tracker and an Under Armour tie up for an exercise-friendly on-ear headphone.
+Other highlights of JBL's announcements include the huge portable Boombox speaker, a pair of in-ear headphones-equipped heart rate tracker and an an exercise-friendly on-ear headphone created with Under Armour.

 Discuss: JBL Free